DevBansal08/Disk-Scheduling-Visualizer-Operating-System/README.md

-# Disk Scheduling Visualizer (OSproject)
+# Disk Scheduling Visualizer — College Project

+A small, easy-to-run Flask web app that demonstrates and visualizes common disk scheduling algorithms.
+Useful for learning how different algorithms affect head movement and seek time.

-A small Flask-based web service that visualizes disk scheduling algorithms and returns the service order, seek statistics and a PNG plot as a base64 data URI.
+**What this does:** The app accepts a list of disk track requests and a current head position, runs a chosen scheduling algorithm (FCFS, SSTF, SCAN, C-SCAN), and returns the service order, seek statistics, and a PNG plot (as a base64 data URI).

-## Project Structure
+**Designed for:** students and instructors as a demonstration or lab exercise.

+**Quick Links**

+- **Run:** `python app.py`
+- **API endpoint:** `POST /visualize`
+- **Project file:** `app.py`

+**Project structure (important files)**

-- `app.py`: Flask application implementing the scheduling algorithms and a `/visualize` API endpoint; serves `index.html` at the root.
+- `app.py`: Main Flask server and API logic.
-- `templates/index.html`: Basic frontend page (not strictly required to use the API).
+- `templates/index.html`: Simple frontend (optional).
-- `static/`: Static assets and built frontend files.
+- `static/`: Frontend assets.

-## Features

-- Implements common disk scheduling algorithms:
-  - `FCFS` (First-Come, First-Served)
+**Supported algorithms (brief)**

+- **FCFS** — First-Come, First-Served: serve requests in the order received.
-  - `SSTF` (Shortest Seek Time First)
+- **SSTF** — Shortest Seek Time First: pick the closest pending request next.
-  - `SCAN` (Elevator)
-  - `C-SCAN` (Circular SCAN)
-- Produces a PNG plot of the service sequence (returned as a base64 data URI).
-- Returns total and average movements and total seek time in milliseconds.
-- CORS is enabled for cross-origin requests.

-## Requirements

-This project requires Python 3.8+ and the following packages:

-- `Flask`
-- `matplotlib`
-- `numpy`
-- `flask-cors`

-You can install these with pip.
-Example:

-PowerShell:
+- **SCAN** — Elevator: head moves in one direction, servicing requests, then reverses.
+- **C-SCAN** — Circular SCAN: like SCAN but jumps back to the start without servicing on the return.

+Getting started (Windows PowerShell)

+1. Create and activate a virtual environment, then install dependencies:

 ```powershell
 python -m venv .venv; .\.venv\Scripts\Activate.ps1